lephuoccat/Supervised-Encoding-Quantizer/README.md

 # SUPERVISED ENCODING FOR DISCRETE REPRESENTATION LEARNING

-This is the source code for Supervised-Encoding Quantizer (SEQ).

-Supervised Encoding for Discrete Representation Learning (https://arxiv.org/pdf/1910.11067.pdf)
+This is the source code for Supervised Encoding for Discrete Representation Learning paper (https://arxiv.org/pdf/1910.11067.pdf).

 ## Description